digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

    .. note::

      *USD_Bank* does know about an intermediate *IouTransfer* contract that was created and consumed as part of the atomic settlement in the previous step.
 Since that contract was never active on the ledger, it is not shown in Navigator.
-You will see how to view a complete transaction graph, including who knows what, in :ref:`quickstart-scenarios` below.
+You will see how to view a complete transaction graph, including who knows what, in :ref:`quickstart-scripts` below.

 .. _quickstart-daml: